 A Self-Directed IRA allows you to make alternative asset investments with your retirement funds.
 In other words, it gives you more options than just traditional investments, such as stocks and bonds.
 However, there are IRS regulations surrounding self-directed IRAs.
 This includes disqualified persons.
 As a result, your IRA cannot perform transactions with these people (and sometimes, organizations).

 The IRS restricts certain transactions between the IRA and a “disqualified person.”
 This comes from a congressional assumption that certain transactions between certain parties are inherently suspicious.
 As a result, they are not allowed.

-The definition of a “disqualified person” (Internal Revenue Code Section 4975(e)(2)) extends into a variety of related party scenarios, but generally includes the IRA holder, any ancestors or lineal descendants of the IRA holder, and entities in which the IRA holder holds a controlling equity or management interest.
-In essence, under Code Section 4975, a “Disqualified Person” means:
+The definition of disqualified persons generally includes you (the IRA holder), your lineal descendants and entities in which the IRA holder holds a controlling equity or management interest.

-- A Fiduciary (the IRA holder, participant, or person having authority over making IRA investments).
+- A Fiduciary (the IRA holder, participant, or person having authority over making IRA investments)

 Note: brothers, sisters, aunts, uncles, cousins, step-brothers, step-sisters, and friends are NOT treated as “Disqualified Persons”.